 If your plan pays a high enough percentage, a judge may not review your plan.
 As of June 2021, two of our judges in the Western District will not review the plan if the plan repays over 70%.
 The other judge does not normally review the plan if it repays over 50%.
 If a plan repays 100% with interest, a debtor has protected any comaker.

 Often a debtor’s budget does not have an auto payment.
-Because there is no auto payment the plan payment may be higher.
-I often have to point out it is far better to have a new car payment of 500 and a 300 dollar Chapter 13 plan payment than it is to have no car to get to work, and an 800 dollar Chapter 13 plan payment to repay credit cards.
-I can not ethically advise someone to go buy a car on credit just before filing.
+Because there is no auto payment, the plan payment may be higher.
+I often have to point out it is far better to have a new car payment of 500 and a 300-dollar Chapter 13 plan payment than it is to have no car to get to work and an 800-dollar Chapter 13 plan payment to repay credit cards.
+I can not ethically advise someone to buy a car on credit just before filing.
 But I can advise him how he can’t get to work without a car and needs one.

-There are many expenses which we forget and we have a common list of overlooked expenses.
+There are many expenses that we forget, and we have a common list of overlooked expenses.
 You normally cannot take a 22-year-old as a dependent expense unless the child is disabled and truly dependent.
 You can take private school as an expense if the school is needed for a child’s disability.

 In our office, we often have to look for the expenses which would cause Chapter 13 to fail so Chapter 7 can be justified.
-We also look for expenses so your payment in Chapter 13 is low, affordable, and your Chapter 13 is more likely to be approved.
+We also look for expenses, so your payment in Chapter 13 is low and affordable, and your Chapter 13 is more likely to be approved.
 Never file a Chapter 13 just to make your attorney richer.
 But you might need to file a Chapter 13 if one or more of the following fit your situation:

 - Because you filed Chapter 7 within the previous eight years, you cannot file another Chapter 7 until 8 years have passed.